akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

    ![](images/linux1.png)

-6. You're provided with two pre-created **Resource Groups** in the Lab.
+6.You're provided with two pre-created **Resource Groups** in the Lab.
 Let's review them.

 -linux-empty-UNIQUEID: Please use this resource group to deploy all resources as a part of this lab guide.
 This resource group does not contain any existing resources.